sqlzack/eh-adx-adls-analytics/docs/eventSender.md

 Parameter | Value
 -----------|----------
 storageAccountName | Open the Azure Data Lake Linked Service.
-Examine the url and take the portion between "https://" and "dfs" storageAccountContainer | The value for this parameter is synapse storageAccountDirectory | The value for this parameter is raw/faredata which is the directory we created earlier. storageAccountLinkedServiceName | This will be the name of the Linked Service you opened to get the storageAccountName parameter.
+Examine the url and take the portion between "https://" and "dfs" storageAccountContainer | The value for this parameter is whatever you defined as your container name in deployment.
+In my example screenshots, the value was "synapse". _(Quotes were for illustration.
+Do not include quotes in the parameters.)_ storageAccountDirectory | The value for this parameter is raw/faredata which is the directory we created earlier. storageAccountLinkedServiceName | This will be the name of the Linked Service you opened to get the storageAccountName parameter.
 Will be postfixed by WorkspaceDefaultStorage keyVaultName |  Open the Azure Key Vault Linked Service.
 Examine the url and copy the portion between "https://" and "vault"